Living in São Paulo as an expat

 Cost of living in São Paulo

 The cost of living in the city is high by local standards but more affordable than most expat destinations, particularly if earning in a foreign currency such as the US dollar.
-In Mercer's Cost of Living Survey for 2023, São Paulo was the highest-ranked city in Brazil, ranking 152nd out of 227 cities surveyed.
-Other Brazilian cities in the survey include Rio de Janeiro (171st) and Brasília (188th).
+São Paulo is one of the most expensive cities in Brazil, and living costs are approximately 10 percent higher than in Rio de Janeiro.

 Expats relocating to São Paulo need to ensure that their salary is sufficient, particularly if earning in the local currency.
-Accommodation and schooling will likely be an expat’s biggest expenses.
+Accommodation and schooling will likely be an expat’s most significant expenses.

 The majority of expats choose to send their children to one of the many exclusive international schools scattered around the city.
 These schools are often located in expensive areas, so expats will have to plan their accommodation accordingly.
-Although there is a lack of adequate government healthcare, those with private health insurance can enjoy the excellent level of care offered by the city’s many private healthcare centres.
+The city has over 30 international schools to choose from, although waiting lists can be alarmingly long due to high demand.
+Although there is a lack of adequate government healthcare, those with private health insurance can enjoy excellent care from the city’s many world-class private healthcare centres.

-Classified as a humid subtropical region, São Paulo's climate is enjoyably mild.
-Summers are long and humid though still pleasant, while winters are short and cool with partial cloud cover.
+São Paulo is in a humid subtropical region, and its climate is enjoyably mild.
+Summers, from December to February, are warm and humid with frequent afternoon thunderstorms.
+From June to August, winters are short and cool, with the lowest rainfall of the year, and it’s a perfect time to move to or visit the city.
 Rainfall occurs throughout the year, so expats should be sure to bring their raincoats and boots.

 Expat Health Insurance